kyleking333/FactorioBlueprintEditor/README.md

 All of these fields have analogs with descriptions [here](https://wiki.factorio.com/Blueprint_string_format).

 `modifyBP.py` has some example code of an application using the `Blueprinter` class.
+I personally have taken to giving my input string files a .fac extension, so `bp3.fac` is a file with a factorio blueprint string in it.